 000%

 Born in Umlazi, Durban and now residing in Cape Town, Muholi currently works between Durban, Johannesburg and Cape Town.
 Between 2001 and 2003, they studied Advanced Photography at the Market Photo Workshop in Newtown, Johannesburg.
-In 2009 they completed an MFA in Documentary Media at Ryerson University, Toronto.
-In 2013, they became an Honorary Professor at the University of the Arts/Hochschule für Künste Bremen.
-In 2021, they founded the Muholi Arts Institute (MAI) in Cape Town, which focuses on art education.
+They received an Honorary Doctorate from the University of Liège in Belgium (2023), were appointed Honorary Professor of video and photography at the University of the Arts/Hochschule für Künste in Bremen, Germany (2013), and completed an MFA in Documentary Media at Ryerson University, Toronto (2009).

-Beginning in 2006, Muholi responded to the continuing discrimination and violence faced by the LGBTI community by photographing Black lesbian and transgender individuals, resulting in the ongoing portrait project, Faces and Phases.
-Their self-proclaimed mission is “to re-write a Black queer and trans visual history of South Africa for the world to know of our resistance and existence at the height of hate crimes in SA and beyond”.
-These arresting portraits are part of Muholi’s contribution towards a more democratic and representative South African homosexual history.
-Through this positive imagery, Muholi hopes to offset the stigma and negativity attached to queer identity in African society.
+Beginning in 2006, Muholi responded to the continuing discrimination and violence faced by the LGBTQIA+ community by photographing Black lesbian and transgender individuals, resulting in the ongoing portrait project, Faces and Phases.
+With these arresting portraits, Muholi hopes to offset the stigma and negativity attached to queer identity in African society.

 The more recent series Somnyama Ngonyama (Hail the Dark Lioness) shifts the lens with Muholi becoming both participant and image-maker.
 Experimenting with different characters and archetypes, this ongoing series of self-portraits references specific events in South Africa’s political history.
 By exaggerating the darkness of their skin tone, Muholi reclaims their Blackness, and offsets the culturally dominant images of Black women in the media today.

 Muholi is invested in educational activism, community outreach and youth development.
-In 2009 they founded Inkanyiso (www.inkanyiso.org), a forum for queer and visual (activist) media and in 2002 co-founded the Forum for Empowerment of Women (FEW).
+In 2021, they set up the Muholi Art Institute (MAI) in Cape Town, which focuses on art education, following on from the founding of the Forum for the Empowerment of Women in 2002 and Inkanyiso, an online forum for Queer and visual media, in 2009.
 They facilitate access to art spaces for youth practitioners through projects such as Ikhono LaseNatali and continue to provide photography workshops for young women and in the townships through PhotoXP.

-Muholi has exhibited extensively in group shows across the globe, including at the 22nd Sydney Biennale; Fotografiska, New York, US; Guggenheim, New York, US; Montreal Museum of Fine Arts, Canada; Museum of Contemporary Photography, Chicago, US; National Gallery of Victoria Triennial, Melbourne, Australia; Guggenheim Bilbao, Spain; LUMA, Arles, France; S.M.A.K Ghent, Belgium; Fondation Louis Vuitton, Paris, France; Kulturhistorisk Museum, Oslo, Norway; The Walther Collection, Ulm, Germany; and Museo Amparo, Mexico, among others.
+Muholi has exhibited extensively in group shows across the globe, including at the 22nd Biennale of Sydney; Los Angeles County Museum of Art (LACMA), US; Fotografiska, New York, US; Guggenheim, New York, US; Montreal Museum of Fine Arts, Canada; Museum of Contemporary Photography, Chicago, US; National Gallery of Victoria Triennial, Melbourne, Australia; Guggenheim Bilbao, Spain; LUMA, Arles, France; S.M.A.K Ghent, Belgium; Fondation Louis Vuitton, Paris, France; Kulturhistorisk Museum, Oslo, Norway; The Walther Collection, Ulm, Germany; and Museo Amparo, Mexico, among others.

 Zanele Muholi